|Submitted By: Terrie Reed / Symmetric Health Solutions|

 |Privacy and Security Concerns||The UDI-DI can be part of a limited or de-identified data set.
 See https://www.hhs.gov/hipaa/for-professionals/faq/2071/can-device-identifier-di-portion-unique-device-identifier-udi-be-part-limited-or-de-identified/index.html

 The fact that UDI-DI must be separate from the remainder of the UDI to qualify as a limited data set provides more rationale for UDI-DI to be stored separately in HIT.

 |Estimate of Overall Burden||To effectively implement UDI in healthcare a system should be storing each of the UDI parts separately.
 If the system is not, it is adding unecessary burden to the UDI adoption process.

 Unique identifier(s) for a patient's implantable device(s).

 Information from the submission form

-The date by which the label of a device states the device must or should be used.
+The date on which a device is manufactured.
 Taken from FDA Data Elements Reference Table - see https://www.fda.gov/media/88408/download